Shaaali/identity-apps/docs/guides/user-management/roles.md

 When you assign a role to a user, you are controlling what the user can do on the Asgardeo.

-Asgardeo supports the following default roles:
+The following default roles are available in Asgardeo:

-1. **Administrator**: Role which provides all administrative rights of the organization.
-A organization can have may users with administrator role.
-The administrator is a privileged user who has overall access to the organization.
+1. **Administrator**: This role includes all administrative permissions in the organization.
+An organization can have many users with the administrator role.
+An administrator is a privileged user who has overall access to the organization.

-2. **Application developer**: Role which provides the capabilities needed for onboarding and managing applications.
-The application developer is a privileged user who has the privilege to integrate applications with Asgardeo.
+2. **Application developer**: This role includes the permissions required for registering and managing applications.
+The application developer is a privileged user who can integrate applications with Asgardeo.

-Only <a href="/guides/user-management/manage-users/user-accounts/collaborator/">Collaborator</a> users can be assigned to Asgardeo roles.
+Only <a href="/guides/user-management/manage-users/user-accounts/collaborator/">Collaborators</a> can be assigned to Asgardeo roles.

 <!--
-This is commented until this is onboarded
+This is commented until this role is onboarded to product
 3. **Administrative auditor**: Role which provides read-only access to the system.
 This will be useful for support operations and troubleshooting.
 -->

-You can refer the below tables to identify the permissions given for roles in the organization.
+The following tables list the permissions enabled for roles in the organization.

 ## Users
 <table>